McGillEUS/CEUS/README.md

-# chess
+# CEUS
-Website for the CHemical Engineering Student Society
+Website for the Civil Engineering Undergraduate society